 We transfer to the historic town of Cesky Krumlov, with its small squares, narrow cobbled streets and beautfiul chateau that overlooks the town.
 The early evening and morning are particularly good times to see this town, as the light reflects of the red roofs and the surrounding hills.
 Overnight Cesky Krumlov.

 Telc is a great example of renaissance architecture and has changed little over the past century.
 The town square, flanked by traditional houses and buildings, many of which proudly display coats of arms will immerse you in a bygone era.
 The next stop is Znojmo, a town with a number of fascinating places to visit.
 The castle perched on a rocky cliff offers wonderful views of the surrounding countryside, and of particular interest is the Znojemska Rotunda Chapel; the real gem here though is the 27km of underground tunnels, the longest in Europe.
-We end our day in the wine-growing town of Mikulov, where we stay for the night.
+We end our day in the wine-growing town of Mikulov, where we stay for 2 nights.

 We tour the mediaeval old town; Mikulov has a varied history, influenced much by its location on the border with Austria, including 300 years under the Liechtenstein family.
 The town has also been influenced by the large Jewish community that began following their expulsion from Lower Austria in 1421.
 Today it is at the centre of the wine-growing production in Moravia.
 Leaving Mikulov we transfer to Lednice to visit the castle, a true highlight of the region including the beautifully landscaped garden and park.
 At the end of the day we cross the border into Slovakia to the royal town of Skalica.
 Here there is the option of a memorable dinner in mediaeval restaurant in the Skalica Ledovna (ice cellars).
 This is a complex of tunnels that were carved out of the hills that were used for ice storage in past times.